alcides/ml_machine_demo/Readme.md

 * time defines a timeout for the job to run.
 The cluster will probably also have a global timeout (typically 24 or 48h).
 * output defines where the stdout will be redirected.
 Since you do not have access to the machine that will run this, you need to read it later, after the job finishes.
 If you want (fake) synchronous execution, look for the `srun` command.
 * gres defines how many GPUs will be allocated for this job.
 Note that if you do not define this, your software will have access to the GPU and can use it.
 It means that your program will run at the same time as others (who carefully set this parameter) and crash both yours and theirs programs.
 Please set this flag everytime GPUs are used!
 It is very important.
+* nodelist allows you to define which machine will run the job.
+If that does not matter to you, remove this line and the first available one will run it.
 * array sets how many tasks you want (inclusive on both ends).
 0-59 will crease 60 jobs.
 Since in this example we want to best two alternative models (A and B) each 30 times, we define that we want 60 parallel executions, and then we use the $SLURM_ARRAY_TASK_ID variable to obtain the 0-29 and the 0-1 values to pass as parameters.